-Accessibility is one of the most overlooked aspects when organising an online event, when the irony is that it’s one of the simplest features to implement into your virtual and hybrid events.
+Accessibility is one of the most overlooked aspects when organising an online event, when the irony is that it’s one of the simplest features to implement into your online and hybrid events.

 But what do we mean by accessibility?